bard/emacs-run-command/README.md

   :bind ("C-c c" . run-command)
 ```

 When using Helm, you can edit a command before running by selecting it with `C-u RET` instead of `RET`.
-(See #1 if you can help bring that to Ivy.)
+(See [#1](https://github.com/bard/emacs-run-command/issues) if you can help bring that to Ivy.)

 ## Adding commands

-Say you want to serve the current buffer's directory via http.
+Example: you want to serve the current directory via HTTP.
 Add this to Emacs's init file:

 ```emacs-lisp
 (defun run-command-local () ;; any name will do